con5ole/omakub_multidistro/README.md

-To test the work in progress - which might ruin your installation, you bear the full responsibility for any consequences yourself - you can run the following command:
+To test the work in progress - again, at your own risk - you can run the following command:

 wget -qO- https://raw.githubusercontent.com/con5ole/omakub_multidistro/develop/install_md_develop.sh | bash